B1R4N3V35/B1R4N3V35/README.md

 ## A little more about me

 - 👀 I’m interested in Data Science and Bioinformatics
-- 🌱 I’m currently learning Power BI
+- 🌱 I’m currently writing a big book about Microsoft Excel
-- 📚 I'm an MBA student at PUC-RS, *Technology for business: AI, data science and big data*
+- 📚 I'm a graduation student at PUC Minas, *Bioinformatics applied to Health*
 - 🎮 I love videogames, but the time is so short now...
 My favorite game is Minecraft!

 ## My favorite technologies